Last Updated on November 12th, 2019

 The problem with using pure oil as a skin cleanser is that it is hard to blot off your face.
 That is why the best cleansers for acne-prone skin contain a mixture of oil and water held together the other ingredients that will not irritate your skin.

 Just how important is it not to over-wash your skin?
-Scientists at Harvard Medical School found that washing your skin as frequently as four times a day is OK—as long as you don’t use cleansers that contain ingredients that irritate your skin.
+Scientists at Harvard Medical School found that washing your skin as frequently as twice a day is OK—as long as you don’t use cleansers that contain ingredients that irritate your skin.

 Skin “tonics” are products that reduce the production of excess oil without drying out your skin.
 In the old days, most skin products were mostly alcohol.
 Any alcohol product that is more than 46% (or 92-proof) kills acne bacteria on contact and dissolves excess skin oil.
 But it’s better to stop the production of excess skin oil rather than to try to melt it off your face once it has formed.

 One of the very best skin tonics is green tea extract.
 Your acne skin tonifier does not have to contain more than about 3% green tea extract to reduce production of oil in your skin.
 When your pores make less oil, they are less likely to get clogged and form blemishes—no matter what else you do.

 Your skin forms a protective barrier like a brick wall.
 Skin cells known as corneocytes are the bricks.
 Skin components such as ceramides and cholesterol are the mortar.
 Sometimes your skin can have too many bricks and not enough mortar.
 That’s the condition moisturizer is designed to correct.
 Moisturizers add ceramides and cholesterol or just a tiny amount of water to the skin to help keep it flexible.